-In order to protect the collections and to help other researchers, all users of the National Art Library, the Prints & Drawings Study Room and the Blythe House Reading Room must abide by the following conditions of use.
+In order to protect the collections and to help other researchers, all users of the National Art Library, the Prints & Drawings Study Room and the Archive and Library Study Room at Blythe Road must abide by the following conditions of use:

 Use, security and protection of the collections

 - All collection items (e.g. books, manuscripts, archives, prints, etc.) are for use within the study room only.
 You are responsible for all materials issued to you until they are returned to the desk from which they were issued.
 Electronic versions of collection items will be issued in preference to the hard copy where available.
 During peak periods in the NAL, seating priority will be given to readers using NAL collections.

-- All bags (including handbags), briefcases and parcels must be deposited in the cloakrooms at the main entrances on the ground floor (NAL and the Prints & Drawings Study Room) or lockers (Blythe House Reading Room) provided.
+- ALL bags (including handbags), briefcases and parcels must be deposited in the cloakrooms at the main entrances on the ground floor (NAL and the Prints & Drawings Study Room) or lockers (Archive and Library Study Room at Blythe Road) provided.
 Transparent carrier bags are available at the cloakrooms for transporting working materials to the study rooms if required.
 All personal belongings taken in and out of the study rooms are subject to inspection.

 - The collections must not be damaged or defaced in any way.
 Pencils only or portable computers may be used for taking notes in the Study Rooms.
 Tracing is not allowed.
-Do not bring into the study rooms marker pens, crayons, paints, correction fluid, glue, ink, scissors, staplers, post-it notes or any substance or equipment which might damage items from the collection.
+Do not bring into the study rooms: pens, marker pens, crayons, paints, correction fluid, glue, ink, scissors, staplers, post-it notes or any substance or equipment which might damage items from the collection.

 - Please treat all the material with great care.
 Ask a member of staff if you need help or advice in handling any item or cutting open the pages of a book, and please bring any existing damage to our attention.
 Printed guidelines on handling different types of material are available in the study rooms.

-- Food and drink, including bottles of water, chewing gum and cough sweets, are not permitted.
+- Food and drink are not permitted; this includes bottles of water, chewing gum and cough sweets.

 - Copying from the collections must comply with current UK copyright legislation.